rydmike/theme_demo/README.md

 # Flutter Theming using FlexColorScheme and Riverpod

 This Flutter application shows how to use [FlexColorScheme](https://pub.dev/packages/flex_color_scheme) together with [Riverpod](https://pub.dev/packages/flutter_riverpod) to dynamically change your application theme.
-It uses **Riverpod** providers tp watch light `theme` and `darkTheme` in a [`MaterialApp`](https://api.flutter.dev/flutter/material/MaterialApp-class.html), and to change used [`themeMode`](https://api.flutter.dev/flutter/material/MaterialApp/themeMode.html).
+It uses **Riverpod** providers to watch light `theme` and `darkTheme` changes in a [`MaterialApp`](https://api.flutter.dev/flutter/material/MaterialApp-class.html), and to change used [`themeMode`](https://api.flutter.dev/flutter/material/MaterialApp/themeMode.html).
+The theme settings are also persisted locally as they are modified, and the used local settings persistence implementation can be changed dynamically in the application user interface.

-This app is used to demonstrate FlexColorScheme and Riverpod concepts and usage suggestions, not as much to look pretty or be very useful.
+This app is used to demonstrate FlexColorScheme and Riverpod concepts and provides usage suggestions.
+It is not intended look pretty or be very useful as an app.

 > This is a "0.9" version release of this demo.
 The principles will remain the same in version 1.0.
 I might tune it and this article like readme, as I review it and also based on feedback, before I call it version 1.0.
 I did however want to release it already in its 0.9.x state, as the previous version was out of date.
 I also always had the intent to include a persisted FlexColorScheme theming example that uses Riverpod and abstracted key-value local DB of choice.